Meet Our Chief Executive Officer

 Associate Director - Colorado River Delta Program+52-686-582-54-31 firstname.lastname@example.org

-Edith Santiago is the Associate Director for the Colorado River Delta Legacy Program and has been working in the Program since 2005.
+Edith Santiago is an associate director for our Colorado River Delta work and has been working in the program since 2005.
 Edith is responsible for overseeing the operation of the field office in Mexicali, including the administration and implementation of projects.
 She supports the Program in establishing work plans, identifying funding needs with foundations and private donors.
 She has experience managing conservation and restoration projects in Mexico and training in estuarine and coastal ecosystems restoration and management.
 Edith speaks Spanish and English and some French.
-She holds a master’s degree in Integrated Environmental Studies from the University of Southampton in the United Kingdom and studied Oceanology at the University of Baja California in Ensenada Baja California with emphasis in water quality.
+She holds a master’s degree in integrated environmental studies from the University of Southampton in the United Kingdom and studied oceanology at the University of Baja California in Ensenada Baja California with emphasis in water quality.

 Senior Director of Programs520-290-0828 ext 1108 email@example.com